 In DmC: Devil May Cry, Virgil reveals in the end that he was using both Dante and his human assistant and friend Kat to overthrow Mundus so he can take over and rule the human race in his place.

 Yukari Yakumo from Touhou pulls one off in Silent Sinner in Blue.
 First off, she relies on Eirin to relay info back to the moon.
-Then she relies on Remilia to be greedy and try to take over the moon, distracting one of the two princesses.
-Then she tries to go to the moon, distracting the other.
+Then she relies on Remilia to be greedy and try to take over the moon, distracting one of the two Lunarian princesses.
+Then she tries to go to the moon, distracting the other princess.
 All the while Yuyuko and Youmu go through a backdoor she created while everyone with power on the moon is distracted.
-She then plays on the Lunarian's trust of those who are "pure" to keep Yuyuko and Youmu safe (Yuyuko and Youmu are "pure").
+She then plays on the Lunarian's trust of those who are "pure" to keep Yuyuko and Youmu safe (Yuyuko and Youmu are "pure" due to being dead).
 During the entire time Yuyuko and Youmu are on the moon she acts like she lost.
 The end result?
 A 1000 year old bottle of sake stolen by Yuyuko from under the noses of the princesses.
 Yukari declares victory afterwards.

 Note that this is actually the FAILURE condition.
 Besides Remilia not taking the bait, the distraction failing, etc., Yukari had no control over Yuyuko, who was originally supposed to steal something of great value...
 Sake doesn't QUITE qualify, but Yukari appreciates Yuyuko having stolen a "treasure" that the Lunarians will be unable to get back anyway... and the fact that she emotionally scars Eirin for life by serving her the Lunarian sake, instilling the fear of the unknown in Eirin ultimately having been the point of Yukari's plan all along, completely remidies that minor setback.